AEO Content Scorecard

 Any accessible webpage containing the article text

-The agent retrieves the content and applies a full analysis across readability, structure, answerability, machine readability, and more.
+The node retrieves the content and applies a full analysis across readability, structure, answerability, machine readability, and more.

 Enter the user prompt or question your content should be optimized for.